bmdavis419/river/README.md

 ```

 **this is alpha software, use it at your own risk. api's will change, bugs will be fixed, features will be added, etc...**

+## R O A D M A P

+_everything i want to do with this project, goal is to have this shipped with a usable beta by the end of november_

+0. get a set of stable api's for v1

+i'm pretty confident with the user facing stuff right now, but i think one more pass is worth it before i go through the slog below

+- deeper builder pattern for the agents (create => input => provider => runner). this is gonna make it so you have to put the chunk type outside of the runner which sucks, but the current setup is so damn weird that i think it's worth that tradeoff
+- cleanup provider interface
+- finalize client interface
+- iron out abort vs cancel logic
+- error handling polishing

+1. monorepo migration

+this sveltekit project served me well for just screwing around and trying things out, but i will absolutely need a real monorepo if I'm going to make this work long term. the good news is i for some reason figured out how to do that recently: https://github.com/bmdavis419/r8y-v3

+- river core package (router and agents builder)
+- framework packages (server and client stuff) for tanstack start and sveltekit
+- provider packages (for stream resuming and durability)

+2. mentioned above, but tanstack start support

+3. real documentation site & homepage & good cursor rules & good out of the box prompt to add this to your projects

+4. "real world" examples OSS'd

+_eventually want to do_

+- react native + expo support

 ## what you get